 As with in-person informal hearings, the PHA must provide all materials presented, whether paper or electronic, to the family prior to the remote informal hearing.
-The family must also be provided with an accessible means by which to transmit their own evidence.
+The family must also be provided with an accessible means by wich to transmit their own evidence.

 The PHA's essential responsibility is to ensure informal hearings meet the requirements of due process and comply with HUD regulations.
-Therefore, all PHA policies and processes for remote informal hearings will be conducted in accordance with due process requirements, and will be in compliance with HUD regulations at 24 CFR 982.555 and the guidance for conducting remote hearings specified in Notice PIH 2020-32.
-In conducting any informal hearing remotely, the PHA shall ensure due process and that all parties are able to have full access to the hearing.
+Therefore, all PHA policies and processes for remote informal hearings will be conducted in accordance with due process requirements, and will be in compliance with HUD regulations at 24 CFR 982.555 and the guidance for conducting remote hearings specified in Notice PIH 2020-32.PHA Policy